val461/yet-another-tetris-like-game/README.md

 ## License (free!)
 ![Public domain](http://i.creativecommons.org/p/zero/1.0/88x31.png)
-The license is [CC0](http://creativecommons.org/publicdomain/zero/1.0/), which means you can do what you want without my permission and without mentioning me as author of this code.
-Feel free to copy and build better things from them!
+The license is [CC0](http://creativecommons.org/publicdomain/zero/1.0/), which means you can and should do what you want with the code without my permission and without mentioning me as its author.
+Feel free to copy and build better things from it!